English's Github Trend's slide

 andmedium.en

 models.Whisper’s performance varies widely depending on the language.
-The figure below shows a WER (Word Error Rate) breakdown by languages of Fleurs dataset, using the
+The figure below shows a WER (Word Error Rate) breakdown by languages of the Fleurs dataset using the

 large-v2